carlosiruiz/Twitter_sentiment_analysis/README.md

        `├── eda     | All the images used in the README and Presentation ├── images          | Images used
-		├── .DS_Store         | Images used in this README
         ├── Main Notebook.ipynb | Walkthough the EDA and Vanilla Models
 	├── README.md | This document!
 	└──Main Notebook.ipynb | Walkthough the EDA and Vanilla Models

 ### Business Problem